Judy Masters

-James William "Judy" Masters (21 May 1892 – 2 December 1955) was a football (soccer) player who captained the Australia national association football team in five matches in 1923 and 1924.
-Masters was recognised as one of Australia's best players of his time.
+James William "Judy" Masters (21 May 1892 – 2 December 1955) was a soccer player who captained the Australia national team in five matches in 1923 and 1924.
+He was recognised as one of Australia's best players of his time.
 In over 400 club and representative games he was never cautioned.

 Biography

 Masters was born in 1892 to Alexander George Masters and Frances Eliza Masters, née Campbell and was one of thirteen children.
 His father had been a miner born in Nova Scotia and his mother was from Sydney.

 Masters first captained the Balgownie Public School team at the age of 12.

 Club career

 He then joined Balgownie Rangers Soccer Club (the oldest surviving football club in Australia) in 1904, gaining selection for the senior side at the age of 15 in 1907 after being coached by Tom Thompson, and played alongside Dave Ward and Frank Smith.

 Masters went on to captain Balgownie Rangers, South Coast FC, and received representative honours with New South Wales (who he first played for in 1908 when 16, at inside-right), then Granville and Newton after enlisting at the Liverpool barracks before departing for service at Gallipoli and in France.
 He led an AIF team which was formed in France after the Armistice in 1918.

 When he returned to Australia, Masters rejoined Balgownie in their undefeated 1921 championship side.